tylern4/genKYandOnePion/README.md

 4) To compile: ./COMPILE_eg_ky
 5) setenv dataPATH /WAY/TO/THE/DATA/FOLDER

-Here is an example for my local PC, do not copy this comand: setenv dataPATH /home/CLAS12/EG/data
+Here is an example for my local PC, do not copy this command: setenv dataPATH /home/CLAS12/EG/data

 6) to run exe file: ./eg_ky arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8